Bell's discounting of mobile TV against the rules, complaint claims

 "They're clearly making it so that their content is more affordable and competing content and services are more expensive, and that's just against the rules."

 Exempting Mobile TV from monthly data caps is a de facto subsidization of the content Bell licences and owns.
-To get the equivalent amount of video that the $5 Mobile TV add-on provides, a Bell customer living in Ontario would have to purchase a $40/month 5 GB flex data plan for tablets or the $105/month 6 GB voice and data plan for smartphones, judging by the plans currently advertised on Bell's website.
+To get the equivalent amount of video that the $5 Mobile TV add-on provides, a Bell customer living in Ontario would have to purchase a $40/month 5 GB flex data plan for tablets or the $105/month 6 GB voice and data plan for smartphones (based on the plans currently advertised on Bell's website).
 That, the complaint says, amounts to a markup on non-Bell content of several hundred per cent.

 Mobile TV users also get a better rate than those not using the app if they exceed their monthly quota.
-They are charged $3 per additional hour, or about 500 MB worth of data.
-By comparison, if a user exceeds the data limit, they are charged five cents per additional MB, or about $25 per 500 MB.
+They are charged $3 per additional hour, or about 500 MB worth of data, compared to five cents per additional MB, or about $25 per 500 MB, for users who don't subscribe to Mobile TV.

 - Wireless code gives customers new rights